Master of Science Degree

 OT 552 Leadership and Advocacy

-OT 670 Practice Issues for Occupational Therapist Seminar
+OT 670 Practice Issues for the Occupational Therapist Seminar

 OT 673 Capstone Project